machinetranslate/machinetranslate.org/business/data-confidentiality.md

 **Data confidentiality** terms or policies govern how machine translation providers use client data.

 Machine translation providers use client data to train and improve their translation systems.
-Machine translation clients require data confidentiality for:
+Confidential data for machine translation include:

+- Client consumer user data
+- Client business transaction data
+- Client business data

+Data confidentiality terms or policies ensure that machine translation providers comply with:

+- Contracts
-- Compliance with regulations and standards like HIPAA and GDPR
+- Laws, regulation, and standards, like HIPAA or GDPR
-- Compliance with security reviews
+- Security reviews
-- Competitiveness

 ### Data types